Migrating from Enzyme to React Testing Library in 2024

 wrapper.find('button')withscreen.getByRole('button', { name: /submit/i }). - Convert

 wrapper.simulate('click')toawait userEvent.click(element).
-Enzyme’ssimulatebypasses real browser event propagation. - Eliminate
+Enzyme’ssimulatebypasses real browser event propagation, missing pointer events and focus management. - Eliminate

 wrapper.state()andwrapper.instance()by asserting on visible UI state changes usingawait waitFor().